pnmthao/VRDL-Spring-2025/Homework2/README.md

 ### Problem Statement

-Given an image that may contain multiple digits, the goal is twofold:
+Given an image that may contain multiple digits, the goal is two-fold:

-1. **Digit Detection** (Task 1): Predict bounding boxes and digit class labels.
+1. **Task1**: The class and bounding box of each digit in the image
-2. **Digit Counting** (Task 2): Predict the total number of digits in each image by aggregating detections.
+2. **Task2**: The number of detected digits in the image

 The model must solve these tasks solely using the Faster R-CNN framework.
 No external datasets or pretrained digit-specific models are allowed.

 ### Key Features

-- **Digit Detection (Task 1):**
-  - Predict bounding boxes and classes (0–9) for digits in images.

-- **Digit Counting (Task 2):**
+- **Task1**: The class and bounding box of each digit in the image

-  - Predict how many digits appear in each image by filtering and sorting detections.
+- **Task2**: The number of detected digits in the image

 - **Backbone: ResNet-50 v2 + FPN**
   - Extracts multi-scale features using a deep residual network.